WebexCC/webexcc.github.io/_pages/Evaluate.md

 ## Bare-Bones Outcomes

-As you can see in this sample flow, the green line represents the name of the branch you created, and then there's two addition error handling outcomes:
+As you can see in this sample flow, the green line represents the name of the branch you created, and then there's two additional error handling outcomes:

 - `onInvalidChoice` is for when there is no error in your code, but the output the script gave, did not match any of your branches.
 E.g., You ended the script with `1;` but only built the "0 = Success" branch (as I showed above)
 - `onError` is for when your code threw an error, and therefore failed to finish executing